Autodesk/synthesis/CONTRIBUTING.md

 # How to Contribute

-### Development with Nix

-It's entirely possible to contribute to Synthesis without using Nix, but some may prefer to use it.
-In order to use Nix with synthesis, you must first [install nix](https://nixos.org/download/), [enable flakes](https://wiki.nixos.org/wiki/Flakes#Setup), then you can enter one of shells with `nix develop` (e.g. `nix develop .#syntehsis`).
-You can also use [direnv](https://direnv.net/) to automatically enter into the relevant dev-shell.

 ### Found a bug?
 Have an idea for a feature?

 Please [contact us](#Contact-Us) to let us know about the issue or feature!